factal/web-waterpaint/docs/overview.md

 ## Pigment Diffusion

 Watercolor pigments bleed even without bulk flow.
-The `diffusePigment` pass evaluates a four-neighbour Laplacian on the dissolved pigment buffer and integrates it with an adjustable diffusion coefficient.
+The `diffusePigment` pass evaluates a four-neighbour Laplacian on the dissolved pigment buffer and integrates it with adjustable diffusion coefficients.
+Diffusion is now vector-valued: `uDiffusionRGB` scales the Laplacian per colour channel so heavier pigment components can spread more slowly than lighter ones.
 The pass runs every substep immediately after advection so the absorbed pigment sees the latest blurred concentrations.
-The coefficient can be tuned in `constants.ts` or overridden at runtime.
+Defaults keep all components equal, but pigment presets can supply custom coefficients via `SimulationParams`.

+## Pigment Settling & Separation

+Component-wise settling complements the diffusion changes.
+The absorption shader exposes `uSettleRGB`, multiplying the pigment reservoir per channel before transferring it into the `S` and `DEP` buffers.
+By tuning these vectors, a single RGB pigment can approximate multi-species behaviour: channels with higher settling sink quickly and contribute more to granulation, while lighter channels remain in solution and continue to diffuse.
+Pigment definitions may supply preset vectors for common watercolour paints, and the UI exposes overrides for advanced users.

 ## Lucas–Washburn Absorption